jacobwicks/jacobwicks.github.io/_posts/2020-02-19-comments-on-code-line-numbers.markdown

 These line numbers are what we want the comment boxes to line up with.

 ## The JavaScript
 We use JavaScript and CSS to create the comment boxes.
 First let's look at the JavaScript.
 After that, I'll explain how the CSS works.
+Then I will tell you how to add it to your Jekyll site.

 Most of the JavaScript is inside of a function called `positionAllComments`.
 On this page, I'll explain the major parts of `positionAllComments` and some of the important helper functions.
-If you want to see all of the JavaScript, you can look at the [source code here]().
+If you want to see all of the JavaScript, you can look at the [source code here](https://github.com/jacobwicks/lineComments/blob/master/lineComments.js).
 There are a few pieces of code that should only run when the page is loaded.
 So `positionAllComments` takes one argument, `reposition`.
 When the page is loaded, `positionAllComments` is invoked with `reposition` undefined.
 When the page is resized, `positionAllComments` is invoked with `reposition` true.
 So some code will only be executed if `reposition` is false.
 That code will only run when the page is loaded, not each time the user resizes the page.

 # Use JavaScript to Add Ids so You Can Find the Line Numbers
 This code finds each element that has the 'lineno' class.
 Then it adds a div with an id to each line number inside each 'lineno' element.